pegwymonie/okra/README.md

 Skills:
 * Very Expansive.
+* Must be used with a tool.
-* 3 Levels (Proficient, Trained, Mastered )
+* 3 Ranks (Proficient, Expert, Master )
-  * Proficient reduces usage difficulty by one.
+  * Rank 1 reduces tool usage difficulty by one.
-  * Trained reduces usage difficulty by two.
+  * Rank 2 reduces tool usage difficulty by two.
-  * Mastered reduces usage difficulty by three, you win ties, and you may anchor one step of your CPL die.
+  * Rank 3 reduces tool usage difficulty by three, you win ties, and you may anchor one step of your CPL die.
 * Each Level of Skill applies to a smaller subset of an item group.
   * Proficient: Long Bladed Weapons
   * Trained: Bastard Swords